Benton, California: Climate

 A weather station was run in the town from 1964 to 2013.
 However, temperatures were recorded for only three of those years, and the record is thus very sparse.
 Benton has a cold-semi arid climate that has notably extremely high temperature variations within any given day of the year.
 Temperatures in a winter day can have a temperature dirunial of about 30F ranging from the mild low 50s in the day to bitterly cold 10s and 20s at night.
 Summers, on the other hand, have even greater temperature variations within a day has highs are in the low to mid 90s with lows being cool at the low 50s and high 40s.
-Being in the rain shadow of the Sierra Nevada, Benton experiences very minimal precipitation that's spread relatively even throughout the year with winters getin 0.5-0.75 more inches of precipitation than summer.
+Being in the rain shadow of the Sierra Nevada, Benton experiences very minimal precipitation that's spread relatively even throughout the year with winters getting 0.5-0.75 more inches of precipitation than summer.
 Snowfall is also common in the winters, too.